kmoyung/BENG-183/Homework2.md

 A contact matrix allows for a visualization of the frequency of ligation products between two loci on the same chromosome (intra-chromosome).
 The "intensity" of the heatmaps represents how frequently the two fragments within locus i and locus j interact with each other.

 ### d.
 Describe the two physical models on genome folding.
 (10 pts)

+The two physical models on genome folding are equilibrium globule and fractal globule.
+The equilibrium globule model is a compact, densely knotted configuration of the genome where there is an abundance of overlaps.
+On the other hand, the fractal globule is a continuous fractal trajectory configuration that fills a 3D space without crossing itself.
+The fractal globule model is an attractice structure for chromatin segments because their "un-knotted" structure would facilitate unfolding and re-folding, which can represent gene activation and gene repression during the cell cycle.